eatcodesforlife/beginner_flexbox_git-github_tutorial/README.md

 #this is my first git to github commit
-used flexbox documentation project as first commit to github
+used flexbox documentation project as first commit to github.
+Guided by Traversy Media youtube tuts